 I remember most clearly were a course in graduate level Classical Mechanics taught by H. Pierre Noyes

-and a course in Nuclear Physics taught by Steve White.
-Both of these teachers encouraged me to apply for admission to the Ph.D. program at UC Berkeley and supported me with very helpful
+and a course in Nuclear Physics taught by R.S.(Steve) White.
+Both of these teachers, as well as Calvin Andre at VAL, encouraged me to apply for admission to the Ph.D. program at UC Berkeley and supported me with very helpful

 for an educational leave with a living allowance from General Electric which they generously granted me.
 My family and I moved from Livermore to Berkeley in the summer of 1959.
 In the fall, I began my course work and